ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

 Prerequisites
 -------------------

+<a name="Prerequisites"/></a>
-<a name="Prerequisites"/>Before beginning installation, verify that the following requirements are met:
+Before beginning installation, verify that the following requirements are met:

 -   Octopus Authentication Server v4.6 (or higher) is installed and operating with a valid enterprise certificate (for User Portal and administrator